barmalry84/my_test/README.md

 ### 1. **Basic infrastructure**

 To run **iac_deploy_basic** worfklow at first, some dummy push to **iac/basic_iac** folder shall be done in main branch.
 Workflow will run some terraform checks and create basic infrastructure.
-More can be read here: !!!!!!!
+More can be read here: [IAC and Terraform Setup Guide](https://github.com/barmalry84/my_test/blob/main/iac/README.md)

 ### 2. **Application basic infrastructure**

 To run **iac_app** worfklow at first, some dummy push to **iac/app_iac** folder shall be done in main.
 Workflow will run some TF checks and create basic application infrastructure.
-More can be read here: !!!!!!!
+More can be read here: [IAC and Terraform Setup Guide](https://github.com/barmalry84/my_test/blob/main/iac/README.md)

 ### 3. **Application deployment**